 The Environmental Science Program is built around three component disciplines: Biology-Ecology, Geoscience-Engineering, and Management.
 Applicants are expected to have backgrounds related to at least one of these three disciplines.
 Related backgrounds are broadly defined.
-For example, for Biology-Ecology, related disciplines include all the various sub-disciplines of biology and of other life sciences, such as physiology, biochemistry, or genetics; the health sciences; and agricultural, animal, and plant sciences.
+For example, for Biology-Ecology, related disciplines include all the sub-disciplines of biology and other life sciences, such as physiology, biochemistry, or genetics; the health sciences; and agricultural, animal, and plant sciences.
 Disciplines related to Geosciences-Engineering include the physical and natural sciences, particularly physics, chemistry, and the earth, oceanographic, and atmospheric sciences.
 Relevant disciplines also include engineering and applied sciences, particularly civil or mechanical engineering, applied mathematics, statistics, and computer science.
 Management-related backgrounds include economics, business, management, law, or public administration, political science, and human, economic, or political geography.
-Applicants with other backgrounds, especially with interdisciplinary training or experience, who have completed the recommended prerequisites listed below or can provide other evidence of their ability to successfully complete the core course requirement and a research or professional project on an appropriate topic, will be considered as well.
+Applicants with other backgrounds, especially with interdisciplinary training or experience, who have completed the prerequisites listed below or can provide other evidence of their ability to successfully complete the core course requirement will be considered as well.